-If you believe your civil rights have been violated in or around Lafayette, Louisiana, or in any neighboring communities, contact the office of J. Clay LeJeune, Attorney at Law, LLC.
+If you believe your civil rights have been violated in or around Lafayette, Louisiana, or in any neighboring communities, contact the office of LeJeune & Associates.
 We will listen to your story, investigate your situation, and advise you of your legal options.
 Our attorneys will help you exercise your rights to seek relief under federal and state law.
 Set up a consultation with our team today.

 Concerned about your civil rights?Contact Us Today

 Laws That Protect Your Civil Rights